Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - AWS Organizations

 **Explanation:**
-"AWS Personal Health Dashboard" is correct.
+AWS Personal Health Dashboard is correct.
 It provides personalized alerts about events affecting your resources.
-"AWS Trusted Advisor" is incorrect; it gives best practice recommendations.
+AWS Trusted Advisor is incorrect; it gives best practice recommendations.
-"AWS Service Health Dashboard" is incorrect; it shows general AWS service status, not personalized alerts.
+AWS Service Health Dashboard is incorrect; it shows general AWS service status, not personalized alerts.
-"AWS Organizations" is incorrect; it manages multiple accounts.
+AWS Organizations is incorrect; it manages multiple accounts.

 ---